OxideOps/code-jump/README.md

 1. Modify `code-jump.startJump` keybinding for entering jump mode.
 2. Modify `code-jump.escapeJumpMode` keybinding for exiting jump mode.
-3. Configure `code-jump.inlineLabels` to `true` to display jump labels inline with the text, rather than as overlays.
+3. Set `code-jump.inlineLabels` to `true` to display jump labels inline with the text, rather than as overlays.
 Defaults to `false`.
+4. Set `code-jump.decorationColor` to a hex color to change the color of the labels.
+Default is '#569cd6'.

 ## Demos